siberianengineer/siberianengineer.github.io/index.md

+## How to Reboot Linux
+put instructions here
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/siberianengineer/siberianengineer.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.